 Fluids are especially important after drinking alcohol, as the body has lost a lot of water through both urine and diarrhea.
 Drinking water, herbal teas, and broths can help prevent dehydration.

-In cases of persistent diarrhea, over-the-counter medications can help the body soak up water and fill out the stool.
+In cases of persistent diarrhea, medications available over the counter or online can help the body soak up water and fill out the stool.
 Probiotics may also help regain the bacterial balance in the gut.
 A range of probiotics is available for purchase online.

 When to see a doctor